 Dental malpractice insurance can be confusing to some.
 However, please keep in mind that there are some standard provisions within most policies that are less complicated.
 You may want to check those standards before purchasing a new malpractice insurance policy or when you review your current policy.

 Consent to Settle

-You should, of course, have to know who determines if a claim should then be settled.
+You should, of course, have to know who determines if you should settle a claim.
 Do you have to decide?
 Is it up to the carrier?
 How much control do you have in regards to settling?
 The consent to settle a provision is essential to decide before you face an actual claim.
-Of more details regarding this since some policies don’t give you the final word in a certain settlement.
+More details regarding this since some policies don’t give you the final word in a certain settlement.

 What about Sedation Surcharges?